playfulprogramming/playfulprogramming/CONTRIBUTING.md

 ---
 {
   title: "My First Post",
-  description: "This is my first post on the Unicorn Utterances site!",
+  description: "This is my first post on the Playful Programming site!",
   published: '2023-04-11',
   tags: ["meta"],
   license: 'cc-by-4'